The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Professor Nicola Sheila Peart DRS(Leiden) LLM(Cape Town)

-Nicola Peart (2001) is a Professor of Law at Otago University and is currently serving as a Commissioner governing the College.
+Nicola Peart (2001) is a Professor of Law at Otago University.
 She was formerly a member of the College Council.
-Her son Simon was resident of the College in 2001.
 She is always happy to assist students needing advice in her area of expertise.

 Professor Peter Donald Graham Skegg CNZM LLB(Auck) MA DPhil(Oxf)